gosiarutkowska/CalculatorForTelecommunicationsServices/README.md

 # Calculator for Telecommunications Services

-This is a React application designed to help you calculate the total cost of various telecommunications services based on your selections.
+This is a React application that helps you calculate the total cost of various telecommunications services based on your selections.

 ## Prerequisites